 - Determine whether your work set-up during the pandemic situation worked: Many workers were forced to move to completely remote working during the pandemic, which clarified how fully remote work would suit their situation.
 A survey from CHG Healthcare found that over half of workers surveyed were interested in returning to a hybrid office situation following the pandemic, while only 9% would like to return to the office full-time.
 Evaluating what worked and what didn’t during your experience with working from home can help you choose to extend remote working, return fully to the office, or create a combination of the two with hybrid office working.

 - Test potential remote work options: Many workers haven’t physically stepped foot in their office in over a year, with many new hires having been onboarded remotely.
 Trying out a hybrid office working schedule before fully committing can be a good way to determine what will ultimately be the best fit.
+Research working from home tips that may benefit your home office set-up, and solidify your decision on where is best to work for you.

 Choose Wrike for all types of return-to-work